 Random forest and U-Net require different input formats.
 For U-Net, all input variables have natural image representation except SSTs and information about location.
 For example, ensemble predictions can be represented as a tensor of shape $(K, W, H)$, where $K$ corresponds to the number of ensemble members (or number of channels of an image), and $W$ and $H$ are width and height of the corresponding image.
 In our case, $W=64$ and $H=128$.
 For the U-Net model, we handle the missing land variables over the sea regions by the nearest neighbor interpolation of available values.

 \paragraph{Sea surface temperatures} There are more than 100,000 SSTs locations available.
 We extract the top eight principal components.
-Principal component analysis fits on train part and then is applied for the rest of the data.
-In the case of U-Net, we deal with PCs of SSTs by adding additional input channels that are constant across space with each channel corresponding to one of PCs.
+Principal component analysis fits on the train part and then is applied to the rest of the data.
+In the case of U-Net, we deal with PCs of SSTs by adding additional input channels that are constant across space, with each channel corresponding to one of PCs.
 Random forest can use PCs from SSTs directly with no special preprocessing.

-\paragraph{Normalization} We apply channel-wise min-max normalization to the input features at each location based on training part of the dataset in the case of U-Net.
-As for normalization of the true values, min-max normalization is applied for precipitation and standardization is applied for temperature.
-This choice affects the final layer of U-Net model too: for the precipitation regression task, the sigmoid activation is used, and no activation function is applied for temperature regression.
-For the staking model, we apply min-max normalization to both input and target values.
+\paragraph{Normalization} We apply channel-wise min-max normalization to the input features at each location based on the training part of the dataset in the case of U-Net.
+As for normalization of the true values, min-max normalization is applied for precipitation, and standardization is applied for temperature.
+This choice affects the final layer of the U-Net model, too: for the precipitation regression task, a sigmoid activation is used, and no activation function is applied for temperature regression.
+For the stacking model, we apply min-max normalization to both input and target values.